LaunchCodeEducation/csharp-web-dev-curriculum/content/relationships-or-mapping/reading/many-to-many/_index.md

 Let's set up a many-to-many relationship between `Event` and `Tag`.

 {{% notice blue "Note" "rocket" %}}
 The following walkthrough is a continuation of the `Some Setup` chapter.
-If you have not completed the steps in the `Some Setup` walkthrough you will need to revisit them before continuing.
+If you have not completed the steps in the `Some Setup` walkthrough you can either revisit them or start with the following branch: [Coding Events some-setup branch](https://github.com/LaunchCodeEducation/CodingEvents/tree/some-setup)
 {{% /notice %}}

 ## Join Tables